 Sometimes deploying a Shiny app requires a custom solution.
 Let’s say we have a Shiny app that takes 60 seconds to initialize, and that time amount is deemed as an unacceptable wait time for a user.
 In this situation, starting an app instance for each user is not the way to go.

 At Appsilon, we create custom architectures for Shiny apps.
-In many cases, we recommend R Studio Connect because they are often the right tool for a given task.
+In most cases, we recommend RStudio Connect because it is often the right tool for a given task.
 However, there are exceptions that require bespoke solutions.

 We developed such a solution for one of our clients and used it to deploy several production apps since.
 To do this we created a scalable architecture for a Shiny app that takes a long time to initialize and performs a lot of heavy computations.

 This approach uses docker containers that serve the application using Shiny Server Open Source.
 In front of application instances, there is a load balancer that distributes the traffic.